Standard Bank named in Gold Mafia

 The employees received as little as US$800 (about 1 million Malawi Kwacha) every month to “ensure approval” which would allow payments “without any scrutiny from any banks”.

-Al Jazeera alleges that Simon Rudland as one of the Gold Mafia.
+Al Jazeera alleges that Simon Rudland, a white South African who owns Gold Leaf Tobacco, is one of the Gold Mafias.
 Rudland is one of Africa’s business tycoons.

 In Episode 2, Al Jazeera further alleges that Rudland uses his Gold Leaf Tobacco which manufactures Rudland & George RG cigarettes as a money “laundromat” for illicit tobacco sales.